The Ultimate Paris Layover Itinerary: Explore Paris in 6-8 Hours

 Phase 1: How to get from Charles de Gaulle to Paris city center

-If you’re coming from Orly, you can bypass Gare du Nord by taking line 14 to metro stop Madeleine, and then changing to line 12 and getting off at Pigalle.
+Note: If you’re coming from Orly, you can bypass Gare du Nord by taking line 14 to metro stop Madeleine, and then changing to line 12 and getting off at Pigalle.
+This will take about 40 minutes.
 You’ll be right around the corner from our first stop, Pain Pain.
 This whole ride should take just under an hour.
 If you need to store your luggage, you can find that information here.

 If you’re storing luggage, you’ll need Terminal 2 just above the RER station.
 If you’re landing in Terminal 1, you’ll want to dedicate an additional 30 minutes to changing terminals to store your bags on the CDG navette.
 You can find all the answers to your luggage storing questions here, including pricing.